A relation between zip stacks and moduli stacks of truncated local shtukas: Introduction

-\item We shall religiously have our group act{i}ons to be the right ones.
-Consider a group $G$ and a subgroup $H\subseteq G$.
-This subgroup $H$ is said to act on $G$ \emph{on the right by left mult{i}plication} as follows: an element $h\in H$ acts on $G$ via $g\mapsto h^{-1}g$.
-The resulting quotient space is denoted by $H\backslash G$.
+\item We consider all group actions to be right actions.
+For a group $G$ and a subgroup $H \subseteq G$, the subgroup $H$ acts on $G$ on the right by left multiplication; specifically, $h \in H$ sends $g \in G$ to $h^{-1} g$.
+The quotient space is denoted $H \backslash G$.